bmerzseed/ninox-documentation/ninoxTables/salesOrders.md

   - `If` the `order complete` boolean field is set on the order, the state will be completed
     - `order complete` is generally set once a shipment is completed that sets the order state to be completed, sometimes this fails to set, these cases are caught by the [set unset ninox order complete states](../integromatScenarios/setUnsetOrderStates.md) integromat scenario.
     - this exists to avoid the expensive order state calculation on every single order in various places in the system
-  - `Else`, if the order state override is set, the order state will be equal to this.
+  - `Else if` the order state override is set, the order state will be equal to this.
   - `Else`, we calculate the state
     - `If` nothing has been added to shipments/ credit notes, the order is `parked` (default state)
     - `Else if` the number of order items in shipments/ cn's is not equal to the total quantity of items on the order, the order is `backordered`